The Getty-Dubay Handwriting Success App

 For troubleshooting, please read our FAQs below.
 If your question isn't answered there, you can fill out the support contact form below.

 The app is designed to present the content at close to its original size, so that you get the best possible pedagogical benefit from the content.
 If you are using the larger iPad Pro or Google Pixel Slate, for instance, the content will be presented in portrait.
 For smaller devices, you will see the content in landscape mode.
-If this is the case, you can scroll through the page from top to bottom using a vertical swipe gesture.
-The new Handwriting Success App for iPad allows for pinch-zoom and screen rotation is enabled on all but the iPad Pro.
+If this is the case, you can scroll through the page from top to bottom using a vertical swipe gesture and/or rotate the screen.
+(Screen rotation does not occur on large tablets.)
+The new Handwriting Success App for iPad allows for pinch-zoom, too!

 Yes!
-The new Handwriting Success™ App for iPad contains all of our handwriting books, including WRITE NOW: the Getty-Dubay® Program for Handwriting Success™ and the Getty-Dubay® Italic Handwriting Series.
-We hope to release these books on the Android version soon.
+The new Handwriting Success™ App for iPad contains all of our handwriting books, including WRITE NOW™: the Getty-Dubay® Program for Handwriting Success™ and the Getty-Dubay® Italic Handwriting Series.
+Look for the Handwriting Success™ App on the App Store and Google Play.

-The Getty-Dubay app is optimized for a stylus that pairs with your device with palm-rejection technology.
+The Handwriting Success™ App is optimized for a stylus that pairs with your device with palm-rejection technology.
 This allows you to use the app to move effortlessly from page navigation to writing.
 Capacitive styluses (found on ball point pens, etc.) will not work with this app.

 As far as writing on the glass iPad surface, many people find it slippery and rather different from the experience of writing on paper.
 In our testing, we did not use a screen protector, but found that we were able to adjust stylus pressure and control enough that we eventually became accustomed to it.
 (For us, a very light but consistent pen pressure on the glass seemed to work the best — slipping most often occurred when we suddenly increased pressure or speed during a stroke.)
 However, we have heard good things about screen protectors that provide a paper-like feel, such as Paperlike (https://paperlike.com).

 The content of the Italic1, Italic2, and Italic3 apps have been incorporated into the new Handwriting Success App.
 If you purchased one or any of these older apps, you will still be able to access that content and re-download to your iPad if necessary.
-The new Handwriting Success™ App for iPad contains all of our handwriting books, including WRITE NOW: the Getty-Dubay® Program for Handwriting Success™ and the Getty-Dubay® Italic Handwriting Series.
-We hope to release these books on the Android version soon.
+The new Handwriting Success™ App contains all of our handwriting books, including WRITE NOW: the Getty-Dubay® Program for Handwriting Success™ and the Getty-Dubay® Italic Handwriting Series.